Hubble tension and matter inhomogeneities: a theoretical perspective: Background cosmology

 where $\rho_{c}$ is the critical density of the universe, and the subscript $0$ denotes the parameter evaluated today.
-Then, the critical density today is $\rho_{c,0} = \frac{8\pi G}{3 H_0^2}$, where $H_0$ is the Hubble constant.
-We emphasize that in standard cosmology, the dark energy is determined by a constant, but in this work, we work in a generalized case, where $\Omega_{\Lambda}$ depends on time (today the scale factor is defined as $a_0 \equiv 1$).
+Then, the critical density today is $\rho_{c,0} = \frac{8\pi \mathbb{G}}{3 H_0^2}$, where $H_0$ is the Hubble constant.
+We emphasize that in standard cosmology, the DE is determined by a constant, but in this work, we work in a generalized case, where $\Omega_{\Lambda}$ depends on time (the scale factor is defined as $a_0 \equiv 1$ today).